Hey, dear digital freaks! Here we are again, bringing you industry news.

 3) Artificial intelligence gets smarter and more practical

 According to a Gartner survey, about 59% of organizations are still in their initial stages of gathering information to build their AI strategies.
-It’s expected that through 2018, AI will be increasingly used to enhance decision making, improve customer experience, and reinvent business models.
+It’s expected that through 2018, AI will be increasingly used to automatize customer service, improve customer experience, enhance decision making, and reinvent business models.

 When it comes to technology trends, artificial intelligence (AI) will determine the long-term winners and losers.
 In the past, people were not building AI with the right goals in mind, but that will change in 2018 as companies become more information-driven and use neural networks for continuous learning and productivity.